rickykkim/Drug-Design/README.md

 1. **Traditional ML Models (most updated version)**: jupyter notebook ML_model_v2.ipynb
 2. **DL models**: jupyter notebook DL_model.ipynb

-**NOTE**: utils/ is not meant to be run standalone.
+**NOTE**: `utils/` is not meant to be run standalone.
 All modules are imported and used within the Jupyter notebooks.

 # Organization of this directory
 ```
-e4040-2025Fall-Project-HAHA-kk3764-fnz2101-td2849
+Drug-Design
 ├── data
 │   ├── Normalization.csv
 │   ├── Process.csv